dgraves4/streaming-03-rabbitmq/README.md

 Each of the version 2 programs include an error as well.

 1. Find the error and fix it.
 (See below.)
 1. Compare the structure of the version 2 files.
-These files include additional error handling
 1. Modify the docstrings on all your files.
 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.